Temporary Event Notice (TEN)

 - How do I apply for a Temporary Event Notice?

 To apply for a TEN under the Act the premises user must submit the notice to the local authority in which the premises is located.
-You can apply and pay for a temporary event notice online through the GOV.UK website.
-You must complete the full application process online and upload your completed application form to the online system.
-Notices completed on a GOV.UK generated form will only be accepted when submitted through the online facility provided by GOV.UK and not to the council by post.
+You can apply and pay for a temporary event notice online by clicking on the button below.

-Please note submission of the application to the police and environmental health team is not required in the case of online applications submitted via GOV.UK.
-The licensing Team will consult with Environmental Health and Police on behalf of the applicant.
+Please note submission of the application to the Police and Environmental Health Team is not required in the case of online applications.
+The Licensing Team will consult with Environmental Health and Police on behalf of the applicant.

 - What will happen next?

 Where the TEN is in order, the relevant fee paid and the event falls within the prescribed limits, the licensing authority will record the notice in its register and send an acknowledgement to the premises user (which may be given electronically).
 The licensing authority must send the acknowledgement no later than the end of the first working day following the day on which it was received (or by the end of the second working day if it was received on a non-working day).